SvenFrankson/babylon-demo/README.md

 # babylon-demo
-Babylon demo for academic purpose.
+BabylonJS demo for academic purpose.

 # Run the project